Malicious Pseudo-Ranging and Localization of Static LOS Wireless Users via Downlink Modulation Classification and Uplink

 The sniffing at many grid points during the circular motion of Eve inside the ring allows Eve to record signal-to-noise ratio (SNR) at each grid point and declare its location where the SNR is maximum as the initial location estimate of Bob.
-Eve further does a coarse ranging followed by another circular motion in order to obtain a precise location estimate of the user. \end{enumerate} Since this work introduces a novel passive attack, the first of its kind, it makes a fundamental contribution to the field of physical layer security~\cite{mitev2023physical}.
+Eve further does a coarse ranging followed by another circular motion in order to obtain a precise location estimate of the user. \end{enumerate}

+{One core objective of this work is to raise awareness about vulnerabilities of modern cellular networks due to the open nature of wireless cellular standards documents, through ethical disclosure of one practical attack method.}

+This work makes a fundamental contribution to the field of physical layer security as it introduces a novel passive attack, first of its kind~\cite{mitev2023physical}.
 Further, this work stands out compared to previous works on non-cooperative source localization due to the fact that it is based on passive sensing only and doesn't require the deployment of any anchor nodes with known locations~\cite{8734111}.
-At the same time, this work, being a malicious sensing method, also makes a contribution to integrated sensing and communication (ISAC) methods of future 6G systems~\cite{kaushik2024toward}.
+Finally, this work, being a malicious sensing method, also contributes to integrated sensing and communication (ISAC) methods of future 6G systems~\cite{kaushik2024toward}.